Rende: Main sights

+Municipal government

+Rende is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
+Since 1994 the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1946 to 1993 the mayor was chosen by the legislative body.
+The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

+Since 1993, the mayor of Rende is directly elected by citizens, originally every four, then every five years.

 Economy

 The economy of Rende is mostly based on the University of Calabria.
 In comparison to the rest of southern Italy, Rende has quite a strong economy and is therefore in full expansion.
 While full industrialization has not yet been very successful, in recent times, major companies have established offices in Rende.
 Among these are the Japanese Digital and Data Innovation company NTT Data, which has a Research and Development office in Rende; and JRS Silvateam Food Ingredients.